Director of Music Howard Ionascu

 Other musical highlights

-Our 2019/20 season had begun in October 2019 with English and American music at Holy Trinity Church, Exmouth, followed by the two carol concerts in Exeter Cathedral featuring Winchester College Quiristers and Chaconne Brass.
-On March 2020 we returned to the Cathedral to perform Beethoven Missa Solemnis, accompanied by the English Chamber Orchestra – just one week before the start of the nationwide lockdown.
+Our 2019/20 season had begun with English and American music at Holy Trinity Church, Exmouth, followed by our two Carol concerts in Exeter Cathedral with Winchester College Quiristers and Chaconne Brass.
+In March 2020 our performance of Beethoven Missa Solemnis in Exeter Cathedral, accompanied by the English Chamber Orchestra, took place literally just one week before the nationwide lockdown began.

 Howard Ionascu was appointed as the choir’s Director of Music in September 2017.
-His first season in 2017/18 included a Mozart concert in Exeter Cathedral, featuring the Requiem and Clarinet Concerto, and a concert of French and English music at Buckfast Abbey, accompanied by its superb new Ruffatti organ.
+His first season in 2017/18 included a Mozart concert in Exeter Cathedral, including the Requiem and Clarinet Concerto, and a concert of French and English music at Buckfast Abbey.

-The choir celebrated its 170th anniversary season in 2016/17 with three masterworks in Exeter Cathedral – Handel Messiah, Verdi Requiem and Elgar The Dream of Gerontius, the latter work being chosen by Andrew Millington for his last performance with the choir before his retirement as Director of Music.
+The choir celebrated its 170th anniversary season in 2016/17 with three masterworks in Exeter Cathedral – Handel Messiah, Verdi Requiem and Elgar The Dream of Gerontius, the latter chosen by Andrew Millington for his final performance with the choir before his retirement as our Director of Music.